asmuth/clip/doc/introduction.md

 # FnordMetric v0.8.0

-FnordMetric (metricd) is collection of lightweight tools for real-time metrics collection and visualization with SQL.
-It allows you to capture measurements and build beautiful real-time dashboards within minutes.
+FnordMetric is a collection of lightweight tools for real-time metrics collection and visualization with SQL.
+The tools allow you to record measurements and build beautiful real-time dashboards within minutes.
 All using your favorite SQL database.